Ermiasmolla/.github.io/README.md

 ![Casual Stations](https://github.com/Ermiasmolla/.github.io/blob/main/Visualizations/Casual%20Stations.PNG)

-Casual: More likely to use bikes near lake Michigan and other tourist hot spots with more rides on weekends indicating people are using the bike for leisure.
+Casual: More likely to use bikes near lake Michigan and other tourist hot spots with more rides on weekends indicating people are using the bikes for leisure.

 Members: More likely to use in the downtown area and on weekdays, indicating these users are commuters to the city for work.